MrP3nguin/MrP3nguin/README.md

 - 👋 Hi, I’m @MrP3nguin
 - 👀 I’m interested in game development and software and web based development.
 - 🌱 I’m currently learning to code in Java and C
-- 💞️ I’m looking to find an internship or fellowship
+- 💞️ I’m currently looking for an internship
 - 📫 How to reach me: abrar.ahd0@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am trilingual (not including coding languages :) )